JoiceGloriya/CodeQuest/README.md

 ## Features:

 - **Timer**:  Each question must be answered within a set time limit (here 60 seconds).
-- **Question Bank**: Multiple OOP-related questions are presented, with the ability to extend the list dynamically.

 ## How to Run